 Edward had delayed having the body of Gaveston buried until he had taken revenge for the murder, but because the King was powerless to act against the Ordainers, he decided to hold a lavish ceremony to bury his dead friend.

 King Edward III of England established the Order of the Garter, the first English order of knighthood.
-Based on the Knights of the Round Table and King Arthur.
+It was based on the Knights of the Round Table and King Arthur.
 The name of the order is supposed to have originated when Edward III picked up a garter that had been lost on the dance floor during a banquet.
 Edward tied the garter around his own leg telling all present not to pass judgement.
 The garter may have belonged to the beautiful Joan of Kent.
 Joan was later to marry Edward's son, the Black Prince.

 To celebrate St. George's day Edward III held a large tournament at Windsor Castle.
 Edward, the Black Prince, oversaw the proceedings in which kings and nobles from all over Europe were given safe passage to take part in.